logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 ```

-For a full list of available Metricbeat configuration options for the prometheus module, including explanations about TLS connections, please see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-prometheus.html).
+For a full list of available Metricbeat configuration options for the Prometheus module, including explanations about TLS connections, please see [Metricbeat's documentation](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-module-prometheus.html).

-### **Replace the placeholders in the configuration**
+##### Replace the placeholders in the configuration

 Still in the same configuration file, replace the placeholders to match your specifics.

-- {% include metric-shipping/replace-metrics-token.html %}
+* {% include metric-shipping/replace-metrics-token.html %}
-- {% include log-shipping/replace-vars.html listener=true %}
+* {% include log-shipping/replace-vars.html listener=true %}
-- Edit the `hosts` field for prometheus JMX metrics, specify comma separated list of your cassandra servers adresses (exapmle: `hosts: ["cassandra1:7070","cassandra2:7070"]` )
+* Edit the `hosts` field for prometheus JMX metrics, specify comma separated list of your Cassandra servers adresses (exapmle: `hosts: ["cassandra1:7070","cassandra2:7070"]` )
-- Replace `<<CLUSTER-TAG>>` with a custome string value to help you identify your cassandra cluster, this can be helpful if you are running multi cluster cassandra environment
+* Replace `<<CLUSTER-TAG>>` with a custom string value to help you identify your Cassandra cluster.
+This can be helpful if you're running a multi-cluster Cassandra environment.

-### **Start Metricbeat**
+##### Start Metricbeat

 Start or restart Metricbeat for the changes to take effect.

-{% include metric-shipping/open-dashboard.html title="Etcd" %}
+{% include metric-shipping/open-dashboard.html title="Cassandra" %}